 Of course, one can do all sorts of inspections before buying a house but how would someone really guess whether a house is the most suitable one for her/his family without living in it for a few days.

 Before we go deep inside this topic, one thing we should mention is that this article is NOT written to state negative things about any profession.
 We have good experiences; we have bad experiences; we also have experiences that are neither good nor bad.
-All that matters are what we learnt and how many great friends we made in the process.
+All that matters are what we learn and how many great friends we make in the process.
 One might find it surprising that the seller’s representative of the house we finally bought became an excellent friend of ours!
-Although he was not our representative, he was always there for us when we needed answers.
+Although he was not our representative, he was always there for us.

-In this article, we are going to list a few items that we should think about way before buying a house.
+In this article, we are going to list a few items that we should think about long before buying a house.